Manny Pacquiao vs. Keith Thurman Pick & Odds

 Manny Pacquiao takes on Keith Thurman with the WBA Welterweight Title up for grabs in Las Vegas on July 20.
 For the 40-year old Pacquiao, this gives him a chance to rejoin the welterweight elite, while Thurman has a chance to add a legend to his resume and show he is back and ready to take over.
 In a welterweight division that is packed with talent and any number of lucrative opportunities, this stands as a crucial bout.
 Who can get the job done in Pacquiao vs. Thurman?

 Pacquiao has held up reasonably well and is on a little roll against after scoring conclusive wins over Lucas Matthysse and Adrien Broner in his last fight.
-The division underwent a youth-movement and losses to Mayweather and a controversial one to Jeff Horn took Pacquiao off the A-list.
+The division underwent a youth-movement and losses to Mayweather and a very controversial one to Jeff Horn took Pacquiao off the A-list.
 A win over an unbeaten champion in this fight allows him to reclaim that position.
 Thurman, meanwhile, is ten years Manny’s junior at 30.
 He won his last fight against Josesito Lopez, It was his 29th straight pro win and ended a two-year layoff.

 When looking at this fight, many will point to Pacquiao’s age.
 The memory fails to recall any 40-year old welterweights who made much of an impact.
 And on top of the chronological age is untold mileage.
 He first won a world title at 112 pounds at 19 years of age.
 He has since risen up in weight numerous times, fighting tough opposition the entire time.
 It’s really the main drawback when betting Pacquiao at this level.
 Will he hold up?
 Sure, he has looked refreshed in a sense in recent outings and has kept the overall slippage to a minimum when it appeared he may have lost his touch.
 But even in a fight he should have won against Jeff Horn, one could sense his powers of resistance were waning.
 And Keith Thurman could be a bigger handful than Horn was on that night.